daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 - CuPy: GPU accelerated drop in for Numpy
 - OpenCV, latest version
 - PyTorch with Torchvision for GPU, latest version
-- NVIDIA TensorRT inference accelerator for TPU access and CUDA 10 for GPUs
+- NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10 for GPUs

 ### Built in code hinting in Jupyter Notebook ###